cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The deterministic mapping takes that element as input and outputs a point on an elliptic curve E defined over F.
-Since the hash function H takes arbitrary bit strings as inputs, it cannot be injective, and thus neither is any encoding built from H.
+Since the hash function H takes arbitrary bit strings as inputs, it cannot be
+injective: the set of inputs is larger than the set of outputs, so there must be distinct inputs that give the same output (i.e., there must be collisions).
+Thus, any encoding built from H is also not injective.

+Like mappings, encodings may be invertible, meaning that there is an efficient algorithm that, for any point P output by the encoding, outputs a bit string s such that applying the encoding to s outputs P.
-The hash function H used by the encodings in this document ({{hashtobase}}) is not invertible, meaning that any encoding built from H is also not invertible.
+The hash function used by all encodings specified in this document ({{hashtobase}}) is not invertible; thus, the encodings are also not invertible.

-### Random-oracle encodings {#term-rom}
+### Random oracle encodings {#term-rom}

-Two different types of encodings are possible: nonuniform encodings, whose output distribution is not uniformly random, and random-oracle encodings, whose output distribution is indistinguishable from uniformly random.
+Two different types of encodings are possible: nonuniform encodings, whose output distribution is not uniformly random, and random oracle encodings, whose output distribution is indistinguishable from uniformly random.
 Some protocols require a random oracle for security, while others can be securely instantiated with a nonuniform encoding.